AdobeDocs/analytics.pt-BR/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 O valor total apresentado na parte inferior da tabela do relatório é a soma de todas as visitas para o período especificado e nem sempre reflete o número de visitantes únicos.
-Por exemplo, se você executar um [!UICONTROL relatório de visitantes únicos diários] com um intervalo de vários dias, o total pode incluir visitantes recorrentes, pois o mesmo visitante pode retornar no dia seguinte e ser contado novamente.
-Entretanto, se você executar um [!UICONTROL relatório de visitantes únicos mensais], o valor da coluna Totais reflete com precisão quantos visitantes únicos acessaram o site durante o mês.
+For example, if you run a [!UICONTROL Daily Unique Visitors Report] with a time frame of several days, the total can include repeat visitors, because the same visitor might return on the next day and be counted again.
+However, if you run a [!UICONTROL Monthly Unique Visitors Report], the value in the Totals column accurately reflects how many unique visitors came during the month.

 ## Relatório de tempo de permanência por visita {#concept_5CDB759F9C9B4002A786A71F2BDBB292}